jongjam/jongjam/README.md

 <h2>😎 About Me</h2>

-- Currently a Computer & Electrical Engineering Undergrad at the University of Washington Class of 2023.
+- Graduate of Computer & Electrical Engineering Undergrad at the University of Washington Class of 2023.
 - I’m currently working on creating a scalable platform for my future web applications.
 - I’m currently learning more about C++ and React JS.
 - Things I like to do include boxing, yoga, swimming, cooking, fishing, coding, reading, and video games.